On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 HERE is the loop on AllTrails.

-I used Montem hiking poles for the first time, I quite like it, makes ascending the mountain a little easier.
+I used Montem hiking poles for the first time, I quite like them, they make ascending the mountain a little easier.

-Oso Ridge and Embudito Trail to South Peak.
+Oso Ridge and Embudito Trail to South Peak, summer of 2020.

 Hiked up to my beloved South Peak again, this time via the Oso Ridge Trail on the way up and the Embudito Trail on the way down.
 Quite amazing!

-Osha Loop Trail via 10k and Sandia Peak.
+Osha Loop Trail via 10k and Sandia Peak, summer of 2020.

 Here I started out with the 10k Trail and the Osha Loop and ended up hiking to main Sandia Peak and back to the 10k trailhead.